• Skip to primary navigation

 • ¼ Cup Honey

-• ¼ tsp Salt If your peanut butter is not salted
+• ¼ teaspoon Salt If your peanut butter is not salted

 • ¼ Cup Almond Milk Or any milk of your choice